-Tranquil lakes, pristine forest, awe-inspiring views, dazzling Himalayas, and quint villages decorated with prayer flags, it's no wonder the people of Nepal are happy.
+Tranquil lakes, pristine forest, awe-inspiring views, dazzling Himalayas, and quaint villages decorated with prayer flags, it's no wonder the people of Nepal are happy.
 The land itself is considered to be sacred as many historical figures like Buddha, Goddess Sita were once born in this holy land.

 If you want to get away from the chaotic life and be in a peaceful place, then Nepal will be the best destination for you.
-Backpacking in Nepal will offer you some quiet contemplation either you are hiking in a remote area, spectating the amazing work in the temple, meditating in the gompas, listening to the birds singing in the forest, or gazing over a still glass-like lake.
+Backpacking in Nepal will offer you some quiet contemplation whether you are hiking in a remote area, spectating the amazing work in the temple, meditating in the gompas, listening to the birds singing in the forest, or gazing over a still glass-like lake.
 There is no place in Nepal where you can’t find peace.

 Nepal is one of the most affordable destinations for your vacation.
-With hotels, accommodation is available for less than 30 USD whereas the normal guest house is available as little as 5 USD, this is quite a place to hang out within your budget.
+With hotels, accommodation is available for less than 30 USD whereas the normal guest house is available for as little as 5 USD, this is quite a place to hang out within your budget.

-In Nepal, you can have the food lasting a day for as little as 10 USD and other services and facilities are much cheaper.
+In Nepal, you can have food lasting a day for as little as 10 USD and other services and facilities are much cheaper.
 Nepal is surprisingly an affordable country to have your dream vacation within your budget.
 With the best services and facilities, you get it is easy to spend 40 USD or less in a day.